AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/user-information.md

 ## Implement Provider callbacks

-If there is no avatar or nickname that needs to be displayed, the system will ask for data when it needs to be displayed.
+If there is no avatar or nickname, the system will ask for data when it needs to be displayed.

-The definition is as follows:
+The `ChatUIKitProviderProfileHandler` definition is as follows:

 ```dart
 typedef ChatUIKitProviderProfileHandler = List<ChatUIKitProfile>?
 Function(